MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/quick-start-meetings-live-events.md

 ## Meetings, webinars, and live events

-[Meetings](#meetings), [webinars](#webinars), and [live events](#live-events) are all types of meetings, but webinars and live events are a type of meeting that provide additional control for the organizer over the conversation and participants.
+[Meetings](#meetings), [webinars](#webinars), and [live events](#live-events) are all types of meetings, but webinars and live events provide additional control for the organizer over the conversation and participants.
 Webinars provide two-way interaction while live events provide a managed Q&A experience.

 The different types of meetings also have different participant limits and participant capabilities.